antoniRodriguez/MCV-M5-Visual_Recognition/README.md

 * _Sergi Garcia Sarroca_ - sergi.garciasa@e-campus.uab.cat - [SoftonCV](https://github.com/SoftonCV)
 * _Antoni Rodriguez Villegas_ - rv.antoni@hotmail.com - [antoniRodriguez](https://github.com/antoniRodriguez)

-# Week 4: Hands on Detectron -- Object Detection and Instance Segmentation.
+# Week 5: Hands on Detectron -- Object Detection and Instance Segmentation with Out of Context Datasets.

 Main tasks:

-(a) Apply pre-trained Mask-RCNN models to KITTI-MOTS validation set.
-Trying different configurations:

-• Get quantitative and qualitative results for both object detection and object segmentation

-• Analyze the different configurations depending on:

-  - [x] Number of layers
-  - [x] Backbone configuration
-  - [x] Use of Feature Pyramid Network
-  - [x] Use of training data (COCO vs COCO+Cityscapes)

- (b) Train Mask-RCNN model on KITTI-MOTS and MOTSChallenge training sets and evaluate on KITTIMOTS validation set.

-• Get quantitative and qualitative results for both object detection and object segmentation

-• Compare REsults depending on the training data used:

-  - [x] COCO (Task a)
-  - [x] COCO + Cityscapes (Task a)
+(a) Out-of-Context Dataset:

-  - [x] COCO + KITTI-MOTS
+ - [x] Get qualitative results on Out-of-Context Dataset
-  - [x] COCO + KITTI-MOTS + MOTSChallenge
+ - [x] Analyze the results.
+Why do you think it fails if it fails?

+(b) MSCOCO Dataset by transplanting new objects by co-occurrence:

-  - [x] COCO + Cityscapes + KITTI-MOTS
+ - [x] Transplant objects from test set of COCO
+ - [x] Transplanting New Object according to Co-occurrence of objects.
+Refer to Figure 1 in original paper

+(c) MSCOCO Dataset by qualitatively Transplant:

-  - [x] COCO + Cityscapes + KITTI-MOTS + MOTSChallenge
+- [x] Transplant objects from test set of COCO

- (c) Explore and analyze the impact of different hyperparameters

-• Fine-tuning on KITTI-MOTS training and evaluation on KITTI-MOTS validation

-• Analyze at least 3 hyperparameters you can find on the configuration file:

-  - [x] Anchor sizes and anchor aspect ratios
-  - [x] IOU overlap ratios: BG_IOU_THRESHOLD, FG_IOU_THRESHOLD
+- [x] Qualitatively Transplant Existing Object - Refer to Figure 2 in original paper
+- [x] Can you do this in a quantitative manner?
+(Optional) – Randomly
+      – Intersection over Union

+(d) MSCOCO Dataset by Feature interference:

-  - [x] Maximum number of region proposals.
+- [x] Transplant objects from test set of COCO

- (d) Extend Related Work and Experiments section on your paper

-  - [x] Extend Experiments section with the experiments performed on both object detection and segmentation
-  - [x] Extend Related Work section with a description of stateof-the-art object segmentation techniques
+- [x] Feature interference according to Co-occurrence of objects - Refer to Figure 3 in original paper

-- Slides for the project: [T00-Google Slides](https://docs.google.com/presentation/d/1hpHVLfExs58Ks25nwExQLpDPJom7CD98961NIXcQ_4s/edit?usp=sharing)
+- Slides for the project: [T00-Google Slides](https://docs.google.com/presentation/d/1YSVXhSZa1P42c2U2PGMVDvxRqLJyjzMRfwXfLtZQ8s8/edit?usp=sharing)

-- Link to the Overleaf article (non-editable): [Group00-Overleaf](https://www.overleaf.com/read/ryjfqgkckfdx)
+- Link to the Overleaf article (non-editable): [Group00-Overleaf](https://www.overleaf.com/read/hrtjvynhkdcw)